xquery/mx/README.md

 ## Overview

-The principles of MX in a nutshell;

-* everything has a URI
-* simplify MVC by allowing everything to be a Model
-* make it easy to
-* create the minimum amount of framework and let developers do what they want

 *src/test-app/app.xml* - defines all routing and how data and views come together.
 Note that this is loaded into an ML server field which is